BozeBro/My-Notes/journal/January 15, 2024.md

 - [/] 🔼 See differences in CMAKE PRIVATE, PUBLIC, and INTERFACE.
 [Good Blog here](https://leimao.github.io/blog/CMake-Public-Private-Interface/) [[CMAKE Public Private Interface]]
 - [ ] Find a way to revert Ctrl-C to copy instead of create new task Windows specific
 - Benefits of header-only library
-	- You do not need to build the library or specify compiled library in teh build step.
+	- You do not need to build the library or specify compiled library in the build step.
 		- Compiled libraries tend to have to deal with different OS implementations and sets of optimizations like debugging, performance, prod, etc.
 - Disadvantages of header-only library
 	- Bigger object files since all calls will get a weak symbol associated with it.
 More work for compilers and linkers
 	- Longer compilation times, more includes are needed in the headers
 	- Tangled Compilation - change a key function in a file, and maybe you recompile the whole project
-		- in compiled targets, you change a src file and only need to recompile that source file
+		- in compiled targets, you change a src file *and* only need to recompile that source file
 	- Headers are usually interface based, but since impl in headers, it is like reading the source.
+- Note, C++ templates are required to be in the headers because the compiler must know all the objects that are template parameters in order to be compiled correctly.
+This is only known through the header/interface files.